InAnYan/physics-solver/README.md

 At what distance from the the ball was caught?`
 (TODO: CHECK THE CORRECTNESS OF TRANSLATION)
 2. Problems where we should draw something.
 3. Problems that involve some constants.
-Like the length of equator.
+Like the length of the equator.
 So values should be listed explicitly.
 `A tennis ball during a competition flies 15 meters in half a second. seconds.
 How fast is the ball traveling?`.
 `Find the volume of mercury weighing 2 kilograms.`.
 (Perfect examples)